rizinorg/website/content/posts/rsoc-2025-mark-api/index.md

 Extend the mark rendering to other views (e.g. disassembly, graph views) beyond hexdump.

-## **Conclusion**
+## Conclusion

-At the end I would like say that this RSoC has been a great learning experience.
+At the end, I would like to say that this RSoC has been a great learning experience.
 From not knowing anything about the Rizin codebase to adding an actual useful feature was definitely a great journey.

-Special thanks to [@xvilka](https://github.com/notxvilka) for this amazing oppurtunity and also [@deroad](https://github.com/wargio), [@Rot127](https://github.com/Rot127) for the help and guidance.
+Special thanks to [@xvilka](https://github.com/notxvilka) for this amazing opportunity and also [@deroad](https://github.com/wargio), [@Rot127](https://github.com/Rot127) for the help and guidance.